Critical period hypothesis: Experimental and observational studies

 How children acquire native language (L1) and the relevance of this to foreign language (L2) learning has long been debated.
 Although evidence for L2 learning ability declining with age is controversial, a common notion is that children learn L2s easily, whilst older learners rarely achieve fluency.
-This assumption stems from ‘critical period’ (CP) ideas.
+This assumption stems from 'critical period' (CP) ideas.
 A CP was popularised by Eric Lenneberg in 1967 for L1 acquisition, but considerable interest now surrounds age effects on second-language acquisition (SLA).
 SLA theories explain learning processes and suggest causal factors for a possible CP for second language acquisition.
 These SLA-CP theories mainly attempt to explain apparent differences in language aptitudes of children and adults by distinct learning routes, and clarify these differences by discussing psychological mechanisms.
 Research explores these ideas and hypotheses, but results are varied: some demonstrate pre-pubescent children acquire language easily, and some that older learners have the advantage, whilst others focus on existence of a CP for SLA.
 Recent studies (e.g. Mayberry and Lock, 2003) have recognised certain aspects of SLA may be affected by age, whilst others remain intact.
 The objective of this study is to investigate whether capacity for vocabulary acquisition decreases with age.

 Other work has challenged the biological approach; Krashen (1975) re-analysed clinical data used as evidence and concluded cerebral specialisation occurs much earlier than Lenneberg calculated.
 Therefore, if a CP exists, it does not coincide with lateralisation.
 Despite concerns with Lenneberg's original evidence and the dissociation of lateralisation from the language CP idea, however, the concept of a CP remains a viable hypothesis, which later work has better explained and substantiated.

-Effects of aging
+A 2013 study at the University of Fribourg in Switzerland found that age and the success of second language acquisition is not linear.
+Jan Vanhove discusses some of the flaws within the use of critical period hypothesis, one of them being how the actual age in which the critical period hypothesis is cut off is variable depending on who is providing a definition or conducting research.
+Some research studies have considered the critical period to be any point before puberty, whereas, other studies have considered the cut off point to be at twelve months old.
+According to Vanhove, not all research related to the critical period hypothesis is reliable and has been influenced by confirmation bias.
+Vanhove is one of several researchers within the field of second language acquisition who has suggested that the critical period hypothesis may not always predict the success of second language acquisition.